Web Development with GoLang

 Form Data

-For POST requests with form data, you can use the r.ParseForm()
+For POST requests with form data, you can use the r.ParseForm() method to parse the form fields.

 func formHandler(w http.ResponseWriter, r *http.Request) {